-It was our second day at Bhagoria haat or festival and the venue was village Ranapur.
+It was our second day at Bhagoria Haat or festival and the venue was village Ranapur.
 A bit closer to Jhabua where we were staying.
-Here the fair was far more crowded.
+Here at Bhagoria Haat Ranapur, the fair was far more crowded.
 The format was more or less the same but the style of dressing up entirely different.
 Girls here wore printed or to be specific Bandhini print clothes.
 While in Vaalpur plain clothes were almost a rule.
 The silver jewelry here was absolutely different, though still as heavy.
-There was no trace of anything like Vaalpur either on people or at the shops.
+There was no trace of anything like Vaalpur either of people or at the shops.
 Girls wore fancy clips in their hair and kept the clip part of their hair open.
 While the rest of the head was covered and reminded me of an old Punjabi Boli ’Khulla Rakhdi Clip wala paasa’.

 We spoke to some villagers and all of them had their own version and interpretation of the festival.
 I spoke to a young couple and asked them their views.
 They were too shy to speak or pose for the camera.
 But they said they had an arranged marriage that was arranged by the families.
 One common fact was that they all look forward to the festival, as this is the time for business as well as spending.